Porges/ways-to-play/src/games/pigeon-lottery/index.md

 Club.[@FrancisLydenButteBoy] {%fn%}Joe Lyden would also later (after 1938?) move
 to Las Vegas and start the first Keno game there, at the Fremont.{%endfn%}

+### “Chinese Keno”

-Earlier attempts to run the Chinese lottery under the “keno” name had failed: in 1932, one Woo Sing had purchased a Keno license under which to operate the “Chinese lottery” in the Henry Club, only to have the license revoked by the Reno city council.
-In 1933, all gambling licenses held by one J. B. Crane were revoked and his club was shut, after he was found to be running “Chinese Keno” under a Keno license.[@JBCrane]{%fn%}Crane had previously boasted that the council did not have the power to close his club, which must not have helped his cause.
-In an earlier {%endfn%}
+Earlier attempts to run the Chinese lottery under the “keno” name had failed: in 1932, one Woo Sing, had purchased a Keno license under which to operate the “Chinese lottery” in the Henry Club, only to have the license revoked by the Reno city council and his staff arrested.[@LotteryAndKenoContrasted] While the case against the staff was eventually dropped, Woo Sing was unable to recover his $300 license fee.
+In May 1933, one J. B. Crane, an associate of Woo Sing’s, attempted to procure a license to run the game as “keno”.{%fn%}At the Lucky Club, 233 Lake Street.{%endfn%} Crane stated (correctly) that the game was not actually a lottery and hence not illegal, and that his game would use numbers in place of Chinese characters, and the license was granted.[@CraneIssuedKeno] By the middle of June the club had been ordered to stop the game,[@ChineseLotteryOrderedClosed] then permitted to reopen it,[@ChineseKenoGamesToOperate] until finally Crane’s licenses were revoked and his club was ordered shut.[@JBCrane]{%fn%}Crane had previously boasted that the council did not have the power to refuse a license, which must not have helped his cause.{%endfn%} Another operator named Walter Tun, who had watched the proceedings closely, also chose to close his “lottery” operation.[@CouncilRevokesCrane] While all this was going on there seems to have been something of a turf war between Tun and Sing,[@ChineseDisputeSettlement] and in July, Woo Sing was shot by an unknown assailant.{%fn%}The case was never solved, despite a $500 ($11,400 in
+2002) reward being offered for information by the Yick Keong Benevolent Association.{%endfn%} Crane again sought licenses in July,[@ChineseGamblerIsWounded] and August,[@CouncilAdjournsAndCraneFails] at which point the petition was referred to a grand jury in September,[@WashoeCoGrandJury] but I cannot find any further trace of it.{%fn%}Perhaps the death of Crane’s wife’s father in September brought an end to his pursuit of the matter.{%endfn%}

+A newspaper report of the time shows the confused reaction to Crane’s August application, as Crane’s lawyer James T. Boyd debated the meaning of “keno” with City Attorney Pike:[@WeAreRecessed]

+> Pike—“Does the license ask for keno?
+Do they intend to play keno or Chinese
+> keno?”
+>
+> Boyd—“Try and find a definition for keno?”
+>
+> Pike—“I can show you one in Corpus Juris and it does not include the Chinese
+> game.”
+>
+> Boyd—“Does it include the games played in places on Virginia street.
+Any time
+> you take numbered balls out of—”
+>
+> Pike—“They call the games on Virginia street tango—I don’t think they’re legal
+> either.”{%fn%}Tango (from Spanish <span lang="es">tengo</span>, “I have it”)
+> at this time also referred to a version of the Bingo-style Keno
+> game.[@YouCantMiss] It had been played since 1931 at the Reno Club on Virginia
+> Street,[@OpenTodayRenoClub] and the name was probably influenced by the tango
+> (dance) which was popular at the time.{%endfn%}

+By July 1934, things seem to have calmed down somewhat, as both Walter Tun and Woo Sing were simultaneously granted keno licenses, to operate at the Star Club and Public Club, respectively.[@ChineseGrantedKenoLicenses] Despite one councillor immediately attempting to revoke these licenses, and the debate reopening upon “Chinese keno”,[@KenoDiscussionAgainHeard] they were apparently able to operate unmolested until May 1935, at which point the District Attorney stepped in and ordered them to shut down.[@ChineseLotteriesOrderedClosed]{%fn%}Woo Sing would eventually be arrested on narcotics charges in 1937 and the Public Club closed down.{%endfn%}

-Despite these cases, Francis proposed running a “keno” game, and contacted Warren Nelson, who he knew from Butte, to run it at the Palace Club.[@SilvioPetricciani p.
+Despite these cases, Francis Lyden proposed running a “keno” game, and contacted Warren Nelson, who he knew from Butte, to run it at the Palace Club.[@SilvioPetricciani p.
 26] At the time Warren was running games in Great Falls.{%fn%}Warren states his father and a man named Cal Lewis ran the game